Revamp-HRMS/hrms-revamp-v1/README.md

    - Ensure Java JDK and Maven are installed on your system.
    - Navigate to the project directory and execute the command: `mvn spring-boot:run`.

-4. **Access the Portal:**
-   - Once the application is running, access the portal through the provided URL.

 ## Usage:

 1. **Employee Workflow:**